 - Procedures for reporting to the Vaccine Adverse Event Reporting System (VAERS).

-- Providing Emergency Use Authorization (EUA) fact sheets and/or vaccine information statements (VISs) to vaccine recipients.
+- Providing Emergency Use Authorization (EUA) fact sheets and/or vaccine information statements (VISs) to LHD’s to provide to vaccine recipients.

 - Reporting on occupational and demographic data pursuant to state and federal requirements, guidelines, or policies.